sensboston/uploader/README.md

 # File Uploader

 A simple file uploader application that allows authenticated users to upload, list, and delete files.
-The application uses PHP and a Python authentication service running on Apache2.
+The application uses PHP, running on Apache2, Ubuntu (but definitely should work everything).

 ## Prerequisites